MechaSpin/parakeet-qt/docs/Building and Running.md

 - Right click the project, and select build

 #### 7a.
 Running using Visual Studio
+- Ensure that you have installed the [UART to USB Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
 - Locate your Qt bin folder
 - In the solution explorer, right click on the SimpleExample project, and select properties
 - Under the debugging tab, in the Environment section, add the following, and replace MY_PATH_TO_Qt_BIN with the path found earlier